kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 - The contract will then send your 10 ether (less a small commission charge) to the previous Monarch you have usurped, as compensation.
 - The new claim price for the throne will go up by 50%, to 15 ether.
 - If an usurper comes along who is willing to pay 15 ether, she will depose you and become Queen, and you will receive her payment of 15 ether (less a small commission charge) as compensation - a profit of 5 ether for you.
-- But ... if no new Monarch comes along within 3 days (72 hours to be precise), then your reign ends and the throne becomes vacant, with the claim price reset back to {{startingClaimPrice}}.
-(The contract can't give you back your 10 ether because it was given to the previous monarch).
-Surely you'll find a worthy successor within 72 hours though ... right? **TODO - not implemented yet**
+- ~~But ... if no new Monarch comes along within 3 days, then your reign ends and the throne becomes vacant, with the claim price reset back to {{startingClaimPrice}}.
+(The contract can't give you back your ether because it was given to the previous monarch).
+Surely you'll find a worthy successor within 72 hours though ... right?~~ **TODO - the current version of the contract never resets, so you may reign forever ...**

 <a name="WhoMonarch"/>
 ## Who is the Monarch?